-If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and provide them with a written/electronic record of your concern.
-A copy of the form to complete is attached to this and others can be obtained from ......
+If you think the matter is very serious and may be related to child protection, for example, physical, emotional, sexual abuse or neglect, you must find one of the Designated Safeguarding Leads and provide them with an electronic record of your concern (using My Concern).
+Any staff without access to a computer are to share the concern with the DSL/DDSL or member of the office team so that the concern can be added to My Concern.
 Please ensure you complete all sections as described.